morgendagen/riden-dongle/README.md

 ## Query Performance

 The regular Riden power supply firmware is considerably slower than UniSoft, handling less than 10 queries/second.
+It is probably best to keep the UART baud rate at 19200 for the regular Riden power supply firmware.
+With UniSoft's firmware you can go significantly higher.

 ## VISA communication directives